will-break-it/wallet-architecture/docs/CIP/CIP-XXXX/README.md

 1. **Indexing Strategy**

-   We index transactions by both payment and stake credential.
-This dual-indexing approach allows for comprehensive transaction tracking.
+   We index transactions by payment and stake credential as well as distinguish between key hash and script hash.
+This dual-indexing approach allows for comprehensive transaction tracking for different purposes such as dApps or wallets.

 2. **BIP32 Wallet Query Process**